Boutique Amps inspired by the Deacy Amp - Introducing the Nine Volts of Glory

-Watch the making of 9-V.O.G. guitar amplifier
+Watch the making of 9-V.O.G. custom boutique guitar amp

-The Magnificent Nine Volts of Glory Amp.
+The Magnificent Nine Volts of Glory Boutique Amp.
 Meet the meanest rock-n-roll and blues beast with its jaw-dropping tone and gorgeous looks.

-This amp was inspired by Brian May’s classic “Deacy Amp” Which was May’s secret weapon in creating his sublime guitar tone.
+This boutique guitar amp was inspired by Brian May’s classic “Deacy Amp” Which was May’s secret weapon in creating his sublime guitar tone.
 Our 9-volt battery powered “Deacy Amp” is a unique combination of the legendary tone of two guitar heroes:

 Brian May and his hero and source of “guitar sound” inspiration-Rory Gallagher.